What to Do if Your Ring Video Doorbell or Stick Up Cam Goes Offline

 Unplug your router for 30 seconds and then plug it back in.
 See if your Ring Doorbell automatically reconnects.

-Try removing and then replacing the internal battery.
-See if your Ring Doorbell automatically reconnects.
+If you have a Ring Video Doorbell 2 try removing and then replacing the battery.
+See if your Ring Video Doorbell 2 automatically reconnects.

 Press the Setup button on the Ring device to put the device in Setup mode.
 Wait 10 seconds, then press it again and see if your Ring automatically reconnects.